 Deb Stambula experienced something similar.
 “Eventually I came to realize that I had spent literally a lifetime trying to be someone I wasn’t.
 If you would have asked me five years ago to predict what my life would look like today, I could never have imagined it.”

-Then Tracy and Deb found unimagined freedom and a state of being that they didn’t know existed,.
-They discovered something they didn’t know that they didn’t know and it was something akin to an unfettered exploration of the expansive depth of a rose.
+Then, Tracy and Deb found unimagined freedom and a state of being that they didn’t know existed,.
+As a result, they discovered something they didn’t know that they didn’t know and it was something akin to an unfettered exploration of the expansive depth of a rose.

 Their journey to freedom began with learning to be present in the depth of each moment, in the fold of each petal.
 It proved to be a sanctuary from old oppressive beliefs.
-Fear proved to be an obstacle to personal growth that caused Deb to feel “shut down, angry and resentful.”
+But, fear proved to be an obstacle to personal growth that caused Deb to feel “shut down, angry and resentful.”
 She was constantly plagued by “anxiety, panic attacks and profound depression.”
 Tracy was “that woman who pushed my partners offers of assistance away so he could see how I needed only myself.”
-Both women began to embrace their fears as growth opportunities.
+Fortunately, both women began to embrace their fears as growth opportunities.

 No became yes.
 No fear birthed confidence.
 Oppression yielded to freedom.
-Intimacy became “conscious sexuality.”
+And, intimacy became “conscious sexuality.”